 In August 2021, we filed suit in the Circuit Court for Baltimore County (the "Court") against the holders of certain Subordinated Debt associated with our Gulf Coast master lease agreement, following an assertion by the holders that our prior exercise of offset rights in connection with Gulf Coast's non-payment of rent had resulted in defaults under the terms of the Subordinated Debt.
 The suit seeks a declaratory judgment to, among other items, declare that the aggregate amount of unpaid rent due from Gulf Coast under the master lease agreement exceeds all amounts which otherwise would be due and owing by a subsidiary of Omega ("Omega Obligor") under the Subordinated Debt, and that all principal and interest due and owing under the Subordinated Debt may be (and was) offset in full as of December 31, 2021.
 In October 2021, the defendants in the case filed a motion to dismiss for lack of personal jurisdiction.
 A hearing was held on such motion on February 25, 2022, but the decision was taken under advisement.
-While Omega believes Omega Obligor is entitled to the enforcement of the offset rights sought in the action, the outcome of litigation is unpredictable, and Omega cannot predict the outcome of the declaratory judgment action, irrespective of whether it is litigated in the Court or, if the motion to dismiss for lack of personal jurisdiction is granted, in another court.
+While Omega believes Omega Obligor is entitled to the enforcement of the offset rights sought in the action, the outcome of litigation is unpredictable, and Omega cannot predict the outcome of the declaratory judgment action, irrespective of whether it is litigated in the Court or, if the motion to dismiss for lack of personal jurisdiction is unpredictable, and Omega cannot predict the outcome of the declaratory judgment action, irrespective of whether it is litigated in the Court or, if the motion to dismiss for lack of personal jurisdiction is unpredictable.